Garden Pond Ideas

 Who wants a fish pond that runs the length of the garden?
 I do!

-This fish pond design is really unusual and blends modern with traditional.
+This backyard pond design is really unusual and blends modern with traditional.
 The modern sheet waterfall contrasts wonderfully with the rounded stones and small bright fish.
 It would be a pleasure to sit out here on a hot afternoon or warm evening just appreciating the view.

-14. DIY Garden Pond
+14. DIY Pond

 You don’t get quirkier than this DIY garden pond!